 Sustainable: Generally recover their cost, or a portion of their cost, by charging user fees

 Core facilities are centralized shared research resources that provide access to instruments, technologies, services, as well as expert consultation and other services to scientific and clinical investigators.
 The typical core facility is a discrete unit within an institution and may have dedicated personnel, equipment, and space for operations.

 UA faculty and students from a range of disciplines may use core facilities, as individuals or in collaborative partnerships with the research community outside the University.
 Scientists from government, NGO and industry may also use core facilities and services.

 In general, core facilities recover their cost, or a portion of their cost, of providing service in the form of user fees that are charged to a core researcher’s funds – often federal grants, university funds, external revenue or any combination of these.

 To learn more, we invite you to explore the core facilities below.
 Contact the core director or manager for information about availability and fees.

 Mission & Vision

-The Research, Discovery & Innovation office (RDI) facilitates the creation and sharing of new knowledge with a broad range of constituencies, as part of the super land-grant mission of the University of Arizona.
+The Research, Innovation and Impact office (RII) facilitates the creation and sharing of new knowledge with a broad range of constituencies, as part of the super land-grant mission of the University of Arizona.